splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 If you navigated straight to the Container Detail Tab by simply clicking on the Tab, try using the Container ID drop down to select a container, now you will see the benefit of 'clicking through' to get to the desired Container!

-You can now see the details for the Selected Container, with the Container Properties pane offering lots of detail on its configuration.
+You can now see the details for the Selected Container, with the Container Properties pane offering lots of detail on its configuration